openshift-labs/learn-katacoda/middleware/middleware-quarkus/reactive-sql/01-add-extension.md

 > The first time you add the extension, new dependencies may be downloaded via maven.
 This should only happen once, after that things will go even faster.

-This will add the necessary entries in your `pom.xml`{{open}} to bring in the Kafka extension.
+This will add the necessary entries in your `pom.xml`{{open}} to bring in the Reactive PostgreSQL extension.
 You'll see:

 ```xml
 <dependency>